mossbanay/Psychology-3-4/Questions/Chapter6.md

 #### Explain why this forgetting occurred in terms of the STM capcity and duration

-By the time you would have walked from one room to another, 20 seconds may have passed and decay may have resulted in the memory of the purpose for you going to the room being filtered out of consciousness.
-Additionally, while walking to the room you may have passed other stimuli that might have entered short-term memory, displacing the purpose for your walk to the room.
+Given that STM has a duration of approximately 20 seconds, by the time you would have walked from one room to another, 20 seconds may have passed and decay may have resulted in the memory of the purpose for you going to the room being filtered out of consciousness.
+Additionally, given that STM has a limited capacity of 7 ± 2 items, while walking to the room you may have passed other stimuli that might have entered short-term memory, displacing the purpose for your walk to the room.

 # Learning Activity 6.8

 #### Describe two key roles of the rehersal in memory

-Maintaining information in short-term memory and transferring information to long-term memory
+Maintaining information in short-term memory, transferring information from short-term memory to long-term memory and to aid LTM storage and retrieval.

 ---

 #### Define the terms maintenance rehersal and elaborative rehersal

-Maintenance rehersal refers to repeating information in order to retain it in short-term memory whereas elaborative rehersal refers to making semantic links to other memories (with cues) in order to store information in long-term memory.
+Maintenance rehearsal refers to continual repetition of information (vocally or sub-vocally) in order to retain it in short-term memory whereas elaborative rehersal refers to linking new information to other information already stored in memory to aid in its storage and retrieval from LTM.

 #### Identify two important characteristics that distinguish these two forms of rehersal

-Maintenance rehersal is less effective at transferring information to long-term memory and is a less active process than elaborative rehersal in which information is linked to other information by creating cues.
+Elaborative is a more active and effortful method of rehearsal compared to maintenance rehearsal.
+Maintenance rehearsal does not focus on the meaning of the information while elaborative rehearsal does.
+Maintenance rehearsal does not assist in the encoding of information into LTM.

 ---

 #### Explain why elaborative rehersal is more effective than maintenance rehersal in enhancing retention of information in LTM

-Information transferred to long-term memory by elaborative rehersal is encoded at a deeper level than information encoded via maintenance rehersal.
+Information transferred to long-term memory by elaborative rehersal is encoded with meaningful links to other information already stored in LTM which aids in retrieval from LTM.
+Maintenance rehearsal does not link new information with any other information and is less effective in encoding information to LTM.

-#### Describe three different ways to elaborative information
+#### Describe three different ways to elaborate on information

 - Analyse a personally relevant example of the concept
 - Understand how conceps relate to others and how they interact